levelek1337/XCA-Bypass/README.md

 look for : Microsoft.XboxApp_48.54.25001.0_neutral_~_8wekyb3d8bbwe.appxbundle

+or just download it from my release on github.

 to install it u need : https://apps.microsoft.com/detail/9nblggh4nns1

 Just launch Companion app using my app and it works.